XxUnkn0wnxX/PSN-Store-Tool-Bot/README.md

 Your bot is now live and ready to add avatars or fetch PSN IDs! 🎉

+### Optional CLI flags

+- `python3 bot.py --force-sync` – Force a full slash-command resync even if commands already exist in Discord.
+Handy after you change command definitions and want them refreshed immediately.

+The bot auto-syncs commands in the guild defined by `GUILD_ID` on startup.
+Forced syncs and the built-in verifier ensure commands appear even if Discord is slow to propagate them.

 ---

 ## 💬 Support & Feedback